Skip Navigation

 ABOUT US

-TK Elevator (formerly: thyssenkrupp Elevator)
+TK Elevator

-With customers in over 100 countries served by 50,000 employees, TK Elevator achieved sales of €8.5 billion in the fiscal year 2019/2020.
-Over 1,000 locations around the world provide an extensive network that guarantees closeness to customers.
-Over the past decades, TK Elevator has established itself as one of the world’s leading elevator companies and became independent since its sale by thyssenkrupp AG in August 2020.
-The company’s most important business line is the service business represented by over 24,000 service technicians.
-The product portfolio covers commodity elevators for residential and commercial buildings to cutting-edge, highly customized solutions for state-of-the-art skyscrapers.
-In addition, it also consists of escalators and moving walks, passenger boarding bridges, stair and platform lifts.
-Integrated cloud-based service solutions, such as the MAX platform, are gaining in importance.
-With these digital offerings, there are no limits to urban mobility anymore.
+With customers in over 100 countries served by more than 50,000 employees, TK Elevator achieved sales of around €9 billion in fiscal year 2022/2023.
+We ensure high levels of customer service globally from our extensive network of about 1,000 locations.
+Over the past several decades, TK Elevator has established itself as one of the world’s leading elevator companies and became independent after separation from the thyssenkrupp group in August 2020.
+The company’s most important business line is the service business proudly provided by around 25,000 service technicians.
+The product portfolio ranges from standardized elevators for low-rise residential buildings to highly customized solutions for skyscrapers.
+In addition, it covers escalators, moving walks, passenger boarding bridges and stair and platform lifts.
+Integrated cloud-based solutions, such as the MAX platform, are delivering enhanced services.
+With these digital offerings, there are no longer any limits to urban mobility.
 TKE – move beyond.